cschone/py-bike-fit/README.md

 # py-bike-fit
 Python script used to visually compare bicycle geometries defined in JSON files and plotted in matplotlib.

-Bicycle are defined in JSON format according the examples in the 'example-bikes' directory.
+Bicycle are defined in JSON format according to the examples in the 'example-bikes' directory.
 Multiple bikes can be compared by supplying multiple JSON files as shown below.

 ### Dependencies